 - Ensure sufficient flow of shielding gases if using TIG or MIG welding

 Undercut appears as a narrow groove on the base metal adjacent to the weld metal along the edge.
 Undercut always runs parallel to the weld metal.
 It acts as a stress raiser during fatigue loading.

 4. Longer arc length

 When the weld metal surface remains below the adjacent surface of the base metal then it is called as an underfill.
 Underfill is an undersized welding.

-5. LACK OF PENETRATION: When the weld metal doesn’t completely penetrate the joint, then it is called as Lack of Penetration of Incomplete Penetration.
+When the weld metal doesn’t completely penetrate the joint, then it is called as Lack of Penetration or Incomplete Penetration.
 It is one of the most dangerous defects, since it acts as a stress raiser and hence crack may originate or propagate from here.

 Causes of Lack of Penetration:

 1. Proper joint preparation i.e. providing a suitable root gap.

 2. Proper heat input

 Lack of penetration can be repaired by proper back gouging.